Toward quantum tunneling from excited states: Recovering imaginary-time instantons from a real-time analysis

 \section{Conclusion}

-We have derived a complete path-integral expression for the tunneling rate out of an excited state from first principles.
-On a technical level, our most important result is a strategy for the evaluation of path integrals in real time.
+We have studied the calculation of tunneling rates from first principles using real-time techniques.
+On a technical level, our most important result is a strategy for the evaluation of the path integrals expected to appear in such calculations.
 To avoid the complications linked to a Wick rotation by a finite angle, we regularize the path integral by introducing a small imaginary part for the Hamiltonian, controlled by a regularization parameter $\epsilon$.
 This procedure is well-defined in both quantum mechanics and quantum field theory, and has also been shown to produce meaningful results in curved backgrounds and even for systems with an explicit time-dependence~\cite{Kaya:2018jdo}.

 For systems without an explicit time-dependence, this step is equivalent to an infinitesimal Wick rotation onto a complex-time contour $\gamma_\epsilon$.
-This regularization allows us to identify a countable number of points in the $(\epsilon,T)$-plane for which the path integral can be evaluated using the stationary-phase method.
-We refer to the (approximate) stationary-phase solutions as \textit{steadyons}.
-Most important, these points approach the real-time axis in the limit of a vanishing regulator.
-Assuming continuity of the decay rate, the results obtained using the steadyons then converge to the physical decay rate in the combined limit $\epsilon \to 0,\, T \to \infty$.
-We find that, for systems without an explicit time-dependence, this reproduces the familiar result obtained in the usual imaginary-time picture.
+We find that for any physical time $T$ subject to the usual assumptions, there exist choices of $\epsilon$ representing a one-parameter family of approximate saddle points.
+Crucially, in the limit $T\to \infty$, the existence of these saddle points requires $\epsilon \to 0$, consistent with the role of $\epsilon$ as a regulator.
+For our (unphysical) choice of initial state, we find an additional condition on the physical times for which these saddle points exist, in agreement with the interpretation of the state.

+We find that, for systems without an explicit time-dependence, the relevant limits reproduce the familiar result obtained in the usual imaginary-time picture.
 This requires the steadyon's analytic continuation to be doubly-periodic and regular between the real-time axis and $\gamma_\epsilon$.